dikortis/LetsTalkETC/Episodes/Episode_12.md

-Burkle root get manner whatever the you know that the method of proofing is then why have all that extra overhead well if you make the argument that it's it's relevant to buy Bitcoin or high volume transactions I'm sorry bubble gum was
+Burkle root get manner whatever the you know that the method of proofing is then why have all that extra overhead well if you make the argument that it's relevant to buy Bitcoin or high volume transactions I'm sorry bubble gum was
-Bitcoin or a cup of coffee you know that's obviously the debate that's going on right now and I don't know that I'm smart enough to decide what's best I can simply say have i've got a bias based on a passion for proof and if the
+Bitcoin or a cup of coffee you know that's obviously the debate that's going on now and I don't know that I'm smart enough to decide what's best I can simply say have i've got a bias based on a passion for proof and if the